graphql/graphql-spec/spec/Section 6 -- Execution.md

 ExecuteFieldSet(groupedFieldSet, objectType, objectValue, variableValues, path, currentDeliveryGroups):

-- Let {incrementalSelections} be an empty list.
+- Let {incrementalFieldSetsByPath} be an empty map.
 - Initialize {resultMap} to an empty ordered map.
 - For each {groupedFieldSet} as {responseKey} and {fieldDigests}:
   - Let {deliveryGroups} be the set of delivery groups in {fieldDigests}.